daljitdokal/aws-server-setup-with-terraform/README.md

 **Testing:**

-Run the folling command to test if its inatll correcly:
+Run the folling command to test if its installed correctly:

 ```bash
 terraform -v